Invide-Labs/MakeItCount-Road-Safety-Hackathon/README.md

 1. Design CarFi API data schema
 2. Save sample data in https://www.jsonblob.com/new
 3. Access the CarFi data from android app and save it in local database
 4. A dashboard screen to show summary about one car's stats relevant for traffic police.
 Use graphs as much as you can to show the information.
+Calculate safety index(e.g. 98/100) using the parameters and show it in UI accordingly, lower safety index must be highlighted.

 #####Instructions:
 You need to show one page only for stats of a specific car.